LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: staticarray->sub(position::integer, count::integer=(self->size - #pos) + 1)::staticarray

-   The sub method returns a range of elements.
+   The `sub` method returns a range of elements.
 The first parameter indicates the starting position and the optional second parameter indicates how many of the elements to return.
-The elements are returned as a new staticarray object.
+The elements are returned as a new staticarray.

 .. member:: staticarray->+(s::staticarray)::staticarray
 .. member:: staticarray->+(o)::staticarray

-   The + operator can be used with staticarrays to create a new static array with the additional elements.
+   The ``+`` operator can be used with staticarrays to create a new staticarray with the additional elements.
 The fist variant returns a new staticarray with all the elements from the two staticarrays, and the second returns a staticarray with all the elements of the first and the additional element on